ProcStack/WebDev/particleClass2D/README.md

 From this, I'm learning WebGl code to generate this page out in a full 3d context.

-Updates code to come within a particleClass3D folder in the WebDev repository.
+Updated code to come within a particleClass3D folder in the WebDev repository.